niraljp/getting-started/en/portals/README.md

 ---

-## Sharing a channel or chat room via a Portal URL
+## Sharing a Channel or Chat Room via a Portal URL

 This is useful for sharing a channel or chat room with many users at once.
 Portal URL are unique links that are connected to your channel or chat room.